Lynda Lyon Block: Crime

-On October 4, 1993, Block's common-law husband, George Sibley, and Block's nine-year-old son were in a parked car in the parking lot of a Walmart store in Opelika, Alabama.
+On October 4, 1993, Block's common-law husband George Sibley and Block's nine-year-old son were in a parked car in the parking lot of a Walmart store in Opelika, Alabama.
 A passer-by expressed concern for Block's son to Opelika Police Sergeant Roger Motley, saying it appeared to her as if the boy wanted help.
 She also believed the family could be living in the vehicle.
-At that time, Sibley and Block were on the run from the law in Florida after failing to appear for sentencing on an assault charge against Block's ex-husband.
+At that time, Sibley and Block were on the run from the law in Florida after failing to appear for sentencing on an assault charge against Block's ex-husband Karl.
 Motley found Sibley's car, parked behind and approached it, and asked for Sibley's license.

 By Sibley's own account, he was explaining to Motley his personal theory that he was not required to have one, when he observed Motley placing his hand on his gun.
 Sibley then drew his gun and began shooting at Motley, who returned fire, wounding Sibley.
 Motley took cover behind his patrol car; witnesses stated Sibley fired first.
 Block was at a payphone when she heard the gunfire.
 She drew her gun and witnesses stated that she was in a crouched position when she fired.
 Block claimed that she fired just as she stopped running toward Motley.
 As Motley turned to face Block, she fired again, hitting him in the chest.
 Motley, who had given his bulletproof vest to another officer, was mortally wounded.

-Part of an anti-government movement or "sovereign citizen movement", Block and Sibley had renounced their citizenship and destroyed their birth certificates, driver's licenses, and Social Security cards.
+Part of an anti-government movement, Block and Sibley had renounced their citizenship and destroyed their birth certificates, driver's licenses, and Social Security cards.
 They refused to cooperate with their court-appointed attorneys, maintaining that they had acted in self-defense.
 They also maintained that Alabama did not have the authority to try them as it was not properly re-admitted into the Union after the American Civil War.
 Although it could not be determined who fired the fatal shot, they were both convicted of capital murder and sentenced to death.